How Can I Prevent False Alarms?

 In the event that a false dispatch charge is imposed, customers are financially responsible to cover those costs.

 However, we understand that extenuating circumstances sometimes happen.
-Cove customers may fax or mail-in false alarm bills and we will review them to see if the false alarm was caused by faulty equipment.
+Cove customers may mail-in false alarm bills and we will review them to see if the false alarm was caused by faulty equipment.
 Under certain conditions, we will promptly resolve the issue and cover the imposed fines.